ZoroXV/release-reporter/README.md

 # release-reporter
-A Discord Bot to repost RSS flux to Discord channel
+A Discord Bot to repost RSS Feeds to Discord channel